vchoo/vchoo.github.io/README.md

     flavordb_cols = flavordb_entity_cols()

     for i in range(start, end):
-        # get the ith food entity, as a JSON dict
+        # we use a try-except here because some of the JSON pages are missing
         try:
+            # 1: Find the JSON file.
+Gets the ith food entity, as a JSON dict
             fdbe = get_flavordb_entity(i + 1)

             # get only the relevant fields (columns) of the dict
             flavordb_series = [fdbe[k] for k in flavordb_cols[:-1]]
-            flavordb_series.append(
-                set([m['pubchem_id'] for m in fdbe['molecules']])
+            flavordb_series.append( # convert the field to a set set([m['pubchem_id'] for m in fdbe['molecules']])
             )
             flavordb_data.append(flavordb_series)

-            # update the molecules database with the data in 'molecules' field
+            # update the molecules dataframe with the data in 'molecules' field
             for m in fdbe['molecules']:
                 if m['pubchem_id'] not in molecules_dict:
                     molecules_dict[m['pubchem_id']] = [